marcinsaj/morsedot-clock/README.md

 You can print your own enclosure:
 - [Download STL files on Printables](https://www.printables.com/model/1742806-morsedot-flip-dot-clock)

+>[!TIP]
+> If you have issues powering the clock, see the list of [compatible power adapters](https://github.com/marcinsaj/morsedot-clock/blob/main/datasheet/verified-compatible-power-adapters.md).

 ## Datasheet
   - CLOCK USER MANUAL - todo